bgamari/ghc-wiki-import/building/preparation/linux.md

    sudo pacman -S ghc ghc-static perl gcc make happy alex cabal-install autoconf automake python python-sphinx libedit numactl
 ```

+Note that due to questionable decisions made by Arch's Haskell packaging (namely the decision to package only dynamic objects), it's quite important that you do not attempt to use the `haskell-*` packages to bootstrap your GHC tree.

 ## Nix/NixOS